-The shipowner Polferries (founded in 1976, headquartered in Kolobrzeg, Poland) is Poland's largest ferry shipping company with Baltic Sea lines connecting Poland with Sweden.
-Polferries current fleet includes the ships Baltivia, Cracovia, Mazovia, Nova Star, Wawel.
+The shipowner Polferries (fleet, 1976-founded, headquartered in Kolobrzeg, Poland) is Poland's largest ferry shipping company with Baltic Sea lines connecting Poland with Sweden.

-- In September 2004 the ship was sold to POLFERRIES, renamed "MS Wawel" and transferred from Mediterranean to Baltic Sea.
+In September 2004 the ship was sold to POLFERRIES, renamed "MS Wawel" and transferred from the Mediterranean to Baltic Sea.
 The service Swinoujscie-Ystad was started on February 15, 2005.

 Ship's powerplant consists of 2x Wartsila marine diesel engines (model Sulzer 7RLA56) with combined power output 13 MW.